ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 Videos will be streamed live to Youtube during the conference, please make sure your video does not contain copyrighted audio or video content.

+## Presentation Length

+- VIS Full Papers: the maximum length of your talk is **15 minutes**.
+We recommend a 12 minute talk with 3 minutes for questions,
+- VIS Short Papers: the maximum length of your talk is **10 minutes**.
+We recommend a 7 minute talk with 3 minutes for questions.
+- Associated Events: please consult your associated event for information.

 ## Encoding Your Video
 Your presentation must be in the following format: